Everyone we know who’s been invited to King Charles’s coronation

-Everyone we know invited to King Charles’ coronation – from Prince Harry to Princess Charlene of Monaco
+Everyone we know invited to King Charles’ coronation – from Prince Harry to Ant and Dec

 There will be 2,000 guests at Charles’s coronation on 6 May